Seasoned Tomato Sauce Recipe for Home Canning

 - Kitchen scale

-- Food strainer, food mill, or sieve
+- Food strainer, food mill, or fine mesh sieve

 Step 2: Prepare the Ingredients

-Step 3: Cook the Sauce
+Step 3: Make the Tomato Sauce

 Once the volume is reduced by half, turn off the heat, and let it cool slightly so you won’t burn yourself when straining.

-Step 4: Prepare the Canning Equipment
+Step 4: Prepare the Canner and Jars

 Wash your jars, lids, bands, and canning tools in warm, soapy water.
 Rinse well, and set the lids, bands, and tools aside to air dry until you are ready to use them.